omerihtizaz/chess-AI/README.md

 # chess-AI
-This chess AI BOT has been engineered using minimax and alpha beta pruning.
+Using Artificial Intelligence, I have designed this chess bot, which uses minimax algorithm with alpha beta pruning.
+This bot has beaten the expert level bot on chess.com